- The customer lifecycle encompasses every step a customer takes before, during, and after they buy from you.

 Remember, you’re trying to initiate a relationship with potential customers at this stage.
 Think of ways you can offer value and build trust.

-Content Strategy: How to Develop a Content Roadmap
+What is Content Strategy?
+How to Develop a Content Roadmap

 As prospects move from the discovery to the education stage, they will ask more questions before they’re willing to make a purchase.
 Your digital marketing plan should address those questions and objections as thoroughly as possible.